ShuzhouYuan/GNNavi/README.md

-# GNNAVI: Navigating the Information Flow in Large Language Models by Graph Neural Network
+# GNNavi: Navigating the Information Flow in Large Language Models by Graph Neural Network
-This repository contains the code for the paper *GNNAVI: Navigating the Information Flow in Large Language Models by Graph Neural Network*.
+This repository contains the code for the paper *GNNavi: Navigating the Information Flow in Large Language Models by Graph Neural Network*.

 ![image](./image/model_overview.png)